GoogleCloudPlatform/python-docs-samples/appengine/standard_python37/pubsub/README.md

 Response:

-    HTTP/1.0 200 OK
-    Content-Length: 2
+    HTTP/1.0 400 BAD REQUEST
     Content-Type: text/html; charset=utf-8
-    Date: Mon, 10 Aug 2015 17:52:03 GMT
+    Content-Length: 58
-    Server: Werkzeug/0.10.4 Python/2.7.10
+    Server: Werkzeug/0.15.2 Python/3.7.3

-    OK

-After the request completes, you can refresh ``localhost:8080`` and see the message in the list of received messages.
+    Date: Sat, 06 Apr 2019 04:56:12 GMT

+    Invalid token: 'NoneType' object has no attribute 'split'

+The simulated push request fails because it does not have a Cloud Pub/Sub-generated JWT in the "Authorization" header.

 ## Running on App Engine